According to LFIP, the PDMM is the responsible authority for receiving and registering applications for international protection.[1]

 The LFIP states that applications for international protection shall be registered by the PDMM.[7]
 Applicants can request and shall be provided interpretation services for the purpose of the registration interview and later the personal interview.[8]

-Applications for international protection are now registered solely by the PDMM in any of the 81 provinces.
-In practice, however, if the PDMM approached by an asylum seeker cannot receive his or her application, it directs the person to a “satellite city” with a view to registering the application there.[11]
-Applicants are expected to register at the PDMM of the assigned “satellite city” within 15 days.
+Access to the international protection procedure changed substantially in 2018 when the operation of RSD procedures by UNHCR ceased.
+Applications for international protection are now registered solely by the PDMM in the 81 provinces.
+In practice, however, if the PDMM is approached by an asylum seeker and cannot receive their application, it directs the person to another city so they can register the application there.
+Applicants are expected to register at the PDMM of the assigned city within 15 days.
 Failure to appear within 15 days leads to the application being considered as withdrawn (“cancelled”).
 PMM does not provide assistance with transportation costs but can refer applicants to NGOs such as SGDD-ASAM for assistance.
+UNHCR has been supporting the registration of persons in need of international protection by working with PMM and its PDMMs.[9]

 At the end of the registration interview, all the information recorded on the screen of the electronic system must be precisely read back to the applicant who will have the opportunity to make corrections.[27]
 A printed version of the registration form filled in electronically is also handed to the applicant.[28]

-The law states that the applicant will receive an International Protection Applicant Identification Card upon completion of registration.[28]
-The Ministry carries out the renewal and extension of International Protection Applicant Identification Card.[29]
-As of 24 December 2019, the LFIP provides that this document is also issued to applicants falling under the Accelerated Procedure or the inadmissibility provisions,[30] and the obligation to renew Identification Cards every six months was abolished.[31]
+The law states that the applicant will receive an International Protection Applicant Identification Card upon completion of registration.[29]
+The Ministry carries out the renewal and extension of International Protection Applicant Identification Card.[30]
+As of 24 December 2019, the LFIP provides that this document is also issued to applicants falling under the Accelerated Procedure or the inadmissibility provisions,[31] and the obligation to renew Identification Cards every six months was abolished.[32]
+According to stakeholders, the International Protection Applicant Identification Card may remain valid for one year or even longer in some cases.[33]

 Applications from detention and at the border